CEO CONFIDENCE INDEX

 Guest commentary from prominent CEOs including Mark Smith (FoneWorx Holdings Limited), Craig Venter (Allied Technologies Limited), Wayne Hook (Spar Group Limited) and Bernie Krone (EsorFranki Limited).

-The Merchantec CEO Confidence Index recorded an 11.6% decrease in CEO confidence in Q1 of 2019 to a score of 43.3 which is below the neutral score line of 50 points.
-The largest contributor to this decrease in confidence was economic conditions across all sectors.
-Consumer goods and technology sectors had the most significant drop in confidence this quarter.
+The Merchantec CEO Confidence Index recorded a 0.33% increase in CEO confidence in Q3 of 2019 to a score of 45.9, which is below the neutral score line of 50 points.
+The index remains for the most part unchanged.
+The contributor this slight movement was the consumer goods sector, who seem a little more optimistic as we head into Q4.

-Consumer Goods decreased by 21.3%, moving to a score of 40.
-The decrease in overall confidence was primarily driven by economic conditions and levels of planned investment.
+Consumer Goods showed the largest increase of 36.25%, moving to a score of 53.13.
+The increase in overall confidence was primarily driven by the economic conditions.

-Industrials decreased by 13%, moving to a score of 42.54 from 48.90 in Q4 of 2018.
+Industrials increase by 12.9%, moving to a score of 46.50.
 The decrease in overall confidence was primarily driven by economic conditions.

-Technology recorded the largest decrease of 41.6%, this was driven predominantly by economic conditions and the ability to secure debt.
+Technology recorded an increase of 17.9%, this was driven predominantly by the ability to secure debt.

-To view all previous quarterly reports, please visit Merchantec CEO Confidence.
+To view all previous quarterly reports, please visit Merchantec CEO Confidence Index.

 More about the Merchantec CEO Confidence Index